|REEL FACE:||REAL FACE:|

 After a long battle with cancer, Philippe Pozzo di Borgo's wife Béatrice died in 1996, roughly three years after his paragliding accident.
 This means that in real life, Philippe's first wife was alive for almost three years after his caretaker, Abdel Sellou, was hired in 1993.

 Yes.
-"What I can tell you is that he drove like mad," says Philippe.
+"What I can tell you is that he drove like mad," said Philippe at the premiere of The Intouchables, the blockbuster French movie on which The Upside was based.
 "He had no idea how to handle a car at 200 kilometers an hour, which he did drive with no permit, of course no driving license, for ten years.
-So, that's one stupid thing I accepted from him." -The Intouchables Premiere Interview
+So, that's one stupid thing I accepted from him."

 Yes.
 In researching The Upside true story, we learned that Abdel was indeed a womanizer.
 After his time working with Philippe came to an end, he did settle down and got married.
 He now operates a poultry farm in Algeria and has three children who call Philippe their "uncle."